sedelpeuch/ronoco/ronoco-documentation/src/user-guides/ur3.md

 There have been problems with controllers running the path from **rviz**, for more information see the [logs](log.log)

-## Utiliser ronoco avec sur un universal robot
+## Using ronoco with a universal robot

 Once the installation procedure of ROS on a universal robots model is completed, you just have to start ronoco by following the [Quick Start](quick-start.md) once started you can use ronoco in the usual way.